dalibo/sqlserver2pgsql/README.md

   * produce an incremental version of this job to migrate what has changed in the database from the previous run.
 This is created when the migration job is also created.

+Please drop me a word (on github) if you use this tool, feedback is great :)

 Notes, warnings:
 ==========================